NUpolisci/NU-math-camp/resources/README.md

 - [Northwestern IRB](https://irb.northwestern.edu/)

+- Transcription Sites: There are too many to list out here.
+None of them are perfect, but some of them are better than others.
+I have discussed some of the trade-offs among some programs [here](resources/transcription-services.docx).

 **Blogs or threads with useful information**

 - [Raul Pacheco-Vega, PhD](http://www.raulpacheco.org/resources/) this blog has a lot of templates for structuring seemingly nebulous project components.